Don’t just treat symptoms.

 The workday ends and we go from zero to 60, hopping on our bikes or going for a run after work.
 Now instead of using our glutes to drive the exercise and stabilize the body (they’re still unresponsive from all that sitting), we rely on our hamstrings, low back or neck.

 Not only does this rob athletes of serious power and performance potential, but it also sets them up for injury because they’re relying on the wrong muscles to do the job.

 We’ll start by assessing these movement patterns to find any weak links in your kinetic chain and then help your body learn to perform at its peak potential.

 What to expect:

 But just because the pain is gone doesn’t mean the neurological pattern or structural problem is cleared or won’t return.
 It took a habit to get into pain and it takes a new one to get out of it!
-But don’t worry, we’ll show you how to incorporate healthy movement into your lifestyle and provide you with movements to reinforce the work.
+But don’t worry, I’ll show you how to incorporate healthy movement into your lifestyle and provide you with movements to reinforce the work.

 Still have questions?
 Let’s start a conversation or Book your first appointment now